andretang518/azure-iot-device-ecosystem/iotcertification/templates/template-linux-nodejs.md

 You should have the following items ready before beginning the process:

--   [Prepare your development environment][setup-devbox-linux]
+-   You should have Leez P515 (http://leez.lenovo.com)
--   [Setup your IoT hub][lnk-setup-iot-hub]
+-   Setup your IoT hub
--   [Provision your device and get its credentials][lnk-manage-iot-hub]
+-   Provision your device and get its credentials
--   Computer with Git client installed
--   {enter your device name here} device.
--   {{Please specify if any other software(s) or hardware(s) are required.}}

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   {{Write down the instructions required to setup, configure and connect your device.
-Please use external links when possible pointing to your own page with device preparation steps.}}
+-   Preparing the Leez P515 board

 <a name="Build"></a>
 # Step 3: Build and Run the Sample